python-cffi/cffi/doc/source/index.rst

 ownership of its C data.
 (In this case, the necessary C data contains the libffi data structures to do a callback.)
 This means that the callback can only be invoked as long as this cdata object is alive.
-If you store this callback somewhere, then make sure you also keep this object alive for as long as the callback may be invoked.
+If you store the function pointer into C code, then make sure you also keep this object alive for as long as the callback may be invoked.
 (If you want the callback to remain valid forever, store the object in a fresh global variable somewhere.)